emre-temel/Intune-Enrollment-Tool/README.md

 > **Note:** The menu interface image is provided as an example.
 The actual interface is text-based and displayed in the PowerShell window.

 ## 🚀 Usage Instructions
-1. Run the PowerShell script with administrative privileges.
+1. Run the PowerShell
+2. Execute "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass"
+3. Enter the path of script where you dowload (for Example: CD c:\sciprt) and ".\Enrollment-Solution.ps1"
-2. Enter a menu option (1-6 or Q).
+4. Enter a menu option (1-6 or Q).
-3. The selected command will be executed, and the results will be displayed on the screen.
+5. The selected command will be executed, and the results will be displayed on the screen.

 ---